TrainingPeaks Virtual (formerly IndieVelo) Review: Does It Even Stand a Chance?

 In-App Experience: Focus on Realism

 Before my first ride, I explored all the possible settings.
 There are plenty of them, and this is an area where TrainingPeaks Virtual excels.
 For example, you can also adjust the graphical elements (HUD).
-Then, I browsed the other options, like the events, workouts, plans, etc., but more about them later.
+Then I browsed the other options, such as events, workouts, and plans, but more on them later.

 The graphics are frankly outdated.
 You can set a higher resolution, but it will become choppy unless you have a powerful computer.
 I have a MacBook Pro M1 Max with 64GB RAM, which can handle 4K, but my older (Intel MBP 2020) couldn’t.
 Overall, TrainingPeaks Virtual feels like a slightly worse version of Wahoo RGT.
 The graphics remind me of games from 10-15 years ago.

 However, it deserves credit for its focus on realism.
 It can simulate weather (e.g., wind), drafting, braking, and cornering.
 I haven’t encountered anything like this in other apps yet.
-Wahoo RGT probably had the most realistic physics to date, but that was a shutdown a few weeks ago.
+Wahoo RGT probably had the most realistic physics to date, but it was shut down.

 TrainingPeaks Virtual takes the physics to a new level.
 You can actually feel that you’re riding into the headwind, which can significantly affect your strategy in a race.
 It’s a shame it can’t adjust rolling resistance based on whether it’s raining or snowing.
 These only have an aesthetic effect.